ben-manes/gradle-versions-plugin/README.md

      declared in root project
 ```

+The plain text and HTML reports name the first five projects and count the rest
+(`declared in :app, :lib, ... and 60 others`).
+The JSON and XML reports always
+carry the complete list, so use one of them when a tool needs every project.

 With the settings plugin applied (see [Applying the
 plugin](#applying-the-plugin)), the root project receives the
 `dependencyUpdates` task and every other project contributes to it.
 No project